Nymphoides peltata

-Nymphoides peltata (syn.
-Villarsia nymphaeoides, Limnanthemum peltatum S.G.
-Gmel., Nymphoides nymphaeoides (L.) Britton, fringed water lily, yellow floating heart, floating heart, water fringe, entire marshwort) is perennial, rooted aquatic plant with floating leaves of the family Menyanthaceae.
+Nymphoides peltata, the fringed water-lily is perennial, rooted aquatic plant with floating leaves of the family Menyanthaceae.
+Synonyms include Menyanthes nymphoides L., Villarsia nymphoides, Limnanthemum peltatum S.G.Gmel., Nymphoides nymphoides (L.) Britton, and other vernacular names include yellow floating heart, floating heart, water fringe, and entire marshwort.

+It is native throughout most of Europe (excluding Ireland and Scandinavia) and temperate Asia, and locally in Algeria in northwest Africa.

-N. peltata is native to East Asia and the Mediterranean.
-N. peltata has spread outside its native range and now occurs in North America, Ireland, Sweden, and New Zealand.
-In many of its introduced regions, N. peltata is considered a noxious weed because it can form dense mats that shade out native aquatic plant species, thereby reducing biodiversity, and also inhibit recreation.
+It has been spread by human cultivation outside its native range and is now naturalised in Ireland, Denmark and Sweden, much of North America, and New Zealand.
+In many of its introduced regions, N. peltata is considered a noxious weed because it can form dense mats that shade out locally native aquatic plant species, thereby reducing biodiversity.

 Description

-N. peltata is an aquatic bottom-rooted perennial species with underwater creeping stolons that extend up to 2 meters.
+Fringed water-lily is an aquatic, bottom-rooted perennial species with underwater creeping stolons that extend in water up to 2 metres deep.
 Each node on a stolon can produce a new shoot and roots.
-N. peltata has cordate floating leaves that are 3-15 cm in diameter, green to yellow-green in color, have purple-tinted undersides, and are attach to submerged rhizomes.
-The leaves have slightly wavy margins and support a lax, or loose, inflorescence of two to five yellow, five-petal flowers (2-4 cm in diameter) with fringed petal margins.
-N. peltata peduncles can rise several inches out of the water.
-Each flower produces a 1.5-2.5 cm beaked capsule which hold many flattened seeds with stiff marginal hairs.
+N. peltata has cordate floating leaves that are 3–12 cm (rarely to 15 cm) diameter, nearly circular but with wavy margins and a narrow slit extending to the stem; they are green to yellow-green, often with purple blotches above and purple undersides, and are attach to submerged rhizomes.
+The leaves have slightly wavy margins and support a lax, or loose, inflorescence of two to five yellow flowers 3–4 cm diameter with a five-lobed corolla, and fringed petal margins.
+N. peltata flower peduncles rise a short distance out of the water.
+Each flower produces a 1.5–2.5 cm beaked capsule which hold many flattened seeds with stiff marginal hairs.

-N. peltata is similar in appearance to Nuphar variegata and species in the genus Nymphaea.
-N. variegata can be distinguished from N. peltata most easily by its larger leaves, which can measure up to 30 cm, and its cup-shaped flower.
+N. peltata is similar in appearance to species in the genera Nuphar and Nymphaea in the family Nymphaeaceae.
+It can be distinguished from both by its wavy-margined leaf, and by the flowers being in clusters of 2–5 together rather than singly.
+Nuphar can also be distinguished from N. peltata most easily by its larger leaves, which can measure up to 30 cm, and its cup-shaped flower.
 Nymphaea have angled leaf bases as opposed to the rounded leaf bases of Nymphoides, and Nymphoides have significantly longer peduncles that support smaller flowers.
 In order to identify different species within Nymphoides, flowers are usually required.

 Ecology

-N. peltata is a freshwater species and does not occur in waters with an average chlorinity exceeding about 300 mg/L. N. peltata is most commonly found in slow-moving rivers, lakes, ponds, and reservoirs, but it can also establish in swamps and wetlands.
+N. peltata is a freshwater species and does not occur in waters with an average salinity exceeding about 300 mg/L. N. peltata is most commonly found in slow-moving rivers, lakes, ponds, and reservoirs, but it can also establish in swamps and wetlands.
 It is also known to occur in ditches, canals, break-through pools of dikes, and backwaters, especially those subject to winter flooding.
 The presence of N. peltata can signal an environment with water movement.